Running Load Management

 Training > Tissue capacity = injury

-The above equation is the driving theory behind load management; our current training load compared to the capacity of our body to handle that load.
+The above equation is the driving theory behind running load management; our current training load compared to the capacity of our body to handle that load.
 Injury happens when we get this balance wrong; often we increase our training load before our body has had time to adapt.
 If the load is greater than what our body can handle; the weakest link gives first.

 Training load is determined by the following parameters: